North Kilkenny - Danesfort

 BATTLE BY THE CASTLE

-All roads lead to Thomastown this Friday June 9 as Danesfort GAA attempt to "settle some old scores" in the infamous Battle by the Castle against Thomastown GAA.
-Attempting to put Thomastown " on the ropes", Danesfort have Pa Dillon, Stephen McKenna, Mike Cahill, Gavin O'Keeffe, Conor O'Neill, Conor McGree, Ronan Leahy, Jenny O'Neill, Philly Walsh, Dion Fitzpatrick, Conor Condon, Katie Drennan and Ciaran Walsh.
-The boxers have made a huge commitment to represent their Club and this night promises to be a really fantastic social event.
-Let's get behind our boxers and our Club.
-We kindly ask all Club members in particular to please support our event.
-100% of Danesfort ticket sales go to our Club development Fund.
-Tickets are just €20 and are available from Sheridan's, Ennisnag, The Grange Inn, Delaney's, Kells, from each of our boxers and Danesfort GAA club officials.
-Please buy your tickets from Danesfort GAA in advance of fight night as proceeds of tickets sold on the door as split between
+Training has stepped up a notch this week with just over 2 weeks to the infamous Battle by the Castle on Friday June 9 in Thomastown GAA Grounds.
+Fighting In the Danesfort GAA corner, will be Pa Dillon, Stephen McKenna, Mike Cahill, Gavin O'Keeffe, Conor O'Neill, Conor McGree, Ronan Leahy, Jenny O'Neill, Philly Walsh, Conor Condon, and Ciaran Walsh.
+Huge thanks to the boxers who have committed to represent their Club.
+This promises to be a really fantastic social event so let's get behind our Club and our Boxers.
+100% of our ticket sales go to our Club Development Fund.
+Tickets are just €20 and on sale in Grange Inn, Sheridans Ennisnag, Delaneys Kells, from each of the Boxers and

+Danesfort GAA Club.
+Keep up to date on Danesfort News and Battle by the Castle Facebook pages and on twitter @danesfortclg.

 LOTTO